danneamtu/infinite-masonry/README.md

-# infinite-masonry
+# React Masonry Layout with Infinite Scroll
-### Learn how to create a React Masonry Layout with Infinite Scroll using Pixabay API
+### Create a React Masonry Layout with Infinite Scroll and display images using Pixabay API

 #### 1. Create react app
 npx create-react-app ./